 Is the Hurom slow juicer easy to use?

 The best part of this kitchen device is its compact size.
-The Hurom also comes in on-trend colours, including millennial pink and mint green.
+The Hurom also comes in trendy colours, including millennial pink and mint green.
 Though it wins big in style, it’

 s a bit awkward to assemble and take apart.
 Cleaning it is a hassle, too — three of its eight parts need to be scrubbed with small brushes that come with the device.